KaueNery/strava-api-amplify/README.md

 # AMPLIFY API FOR STRAVA
-This is a amplify api for authenticating, connecting and using the strava api.
+This is an amplify api for authenticating, connecting and using the strava api.

 How to use: